 It sounds silly and counteractive, so let’s not go there.

 Ingredients in Chemical Sunscreens.

-Sunscreens include different type of active ingredients than the physical sunscreens and they also contain chemicals.
-Duh.
+Sunscreens include different types of active ingredients than physical sunscreens and they also contain chemicals.

 We’re talking things like:

 Octocrylene is an oil-soluble agent that protects the skin from the burning (UVB) rays mostly and somewhat in the aging (UVA) range.

 However, its protection is deemed weak on its own, but it is a considerably photostable chemical; therefore it is most often used to stabilize other photo-unstable UV filters such as Avobenzone.